 - Flat Surface Test: Place your fashion sunglasses on a flat surface; if one temple arm lifts, your frames are crooked.

--Severe Distortion: If your sport sunglasses or UV protection sunglasses are visibly bent, it’s best to consult an optician.
+- Severe Distortion: If your sport sunglasses or UV protection sunglasses are visibly bent, it’s best to consult an optician.

--Luxury Sunglasses: High-end fashion sunglasses need careful handling to avoid damaging the frame or lenses.
+- Luxury Sunglasses: High-end fashion sunglasses need careful handling to avoid damaging the frame or lenses.

--Delicate Materials: If your sunglasses are made from materials like titanium or memory metal, it’s best to leave adjustments to the professionals.
+- Delicate Materials: If your sunglasses are made from materials like titanium or memory metal, it’s best to leave adjustments to the professionals.

--Lens Misalignment: If the frame is crooked and it affects the lenses, it could distort your vision or impact UV protection.
+- Lens Misalignment: If the frame is crooked and it affects the lenses, it could distort your vision or impact UV protection.

-Above cases of crooked sunglasses require professional attention to avoid further damage.
+The above cases of crooked sunglasses require professional attention to avoid further damage.
 If your sunglasses is just slightly crooked or with minor misalignment, the below step-by-step guide could be helpful.

 - A clean, flat workspace.